next-theme/theme-next-docs/source/docs/theme-settings/footer.md

   copyright:
 ```

+{% note warning %}
+This option will only customize the author name in the footer.
+The name in the Creative Commons License section at the end of each post is not affected.
+{% endnote %}

 #### Site Platform Information

 By default NexT shows Hexo and Theme & scheme information like `Powered by Hexo & NexT.Muse`.
 You can configure it by editing `powered` section in {% label primary@theme config file %}.